Raffa987/Raffa987/README.md

 ### About me

 - 🎓 Studying Computer Science at **UNICT**, currently focused on Unix systems and preparing to dive into Cybersecurity.
-- 🛠️ I like understanding how things work under the hood — from syscalls to window managers.
+- 🛠️ I like understanding how things work under the hood, from syscalls to window managers.
 - 🐧 Daily driver: hand-built **NixOS**, running **Hyprland** + **AGS** (still very much a work in progress).
 - 🇬🇧 English level: **B2**.

 ### What I've been building

-- **[system-stats-lib](#)** — a C library that talks directly to the Linux system interfaces to expose CPU, GPU and RAM statistics, used to feed real-time data into my AGS-based status bar.
+- **[system-stats-lib](https://github.com/Raffa987/libmystats)**: a C library that talks directly to the Linux system interfaces to expose CPU, GPU and RAM statistics, used to feed real-time data into my AGS-based status bar.
-- **[nixos-config](#)** — my personal NixOS + Hyprland + AGS setup, built declaratively from scratch.
+- **[.nixos](https://github.com/Raffa987/.nixos)**: my personal NixOS + Hyprland + AGS setup, built declaratively from scratch.
 Still evolving.
-- **[raylib-game](#)** — a small game built with raylib to get hands-on with game loops, state management and C in a "fun constraints" context.
+- **[raylib-game](https://github.com/Raffa987/Game-raylib)**: a small game built with raylib to get started with game loops, state management and C in a "fun constraints" context.

-*(replace the `#` links above with your actual repo URLs once this is live)*

 ### Currently learning / interested in